-To assess the safety and tolerability of soticlestat following a single oral dose in healthy adult participants with/without a strong CYP3A inducer.
+- Part 1 and Part 2: To evaluate the safety and tolerability of soticlestat following a single oral dose in healthy adult participants with/without strong CYP3A and UGT1A9 inhibitors.

-Study Participants Population: Healthy male and female participants aged 18 to 55 years inclusive, at screening.
-Body Mass Index (BMI) 18.0-32.0 kg/m 2 , inclusive, at screening Planned Number of Participants: 14 participants will be enrolled Planned Number of Sites: 1 Dose Levels: Soticlestat 300 mg (3 x 100 mg strength T4 tablets) Rifampin 600 mg (2 x 300 mg strength capsules) Route of Administration: Oral Duration of Treatment: Soticlestat: Single dose on Day 1 Period 1 and on Day 11 Period 2.
-Rifampin: QD for 13 consecutive days (Days 1-13) Period 2.
-Planned Study Duration: Approximately 58 days including screening and follow-up.
+Study Participant Population: Healthy male and female participants aged 19 to 55 years inclusive, at screening.
+Body Mass Index (BMI) 18.0-32.0 kg/m2, inclusive, at screening.

+Planned Number of Participants: 28 participants will be enrolled (14 participants per study part) Planned Number of Sites: 1 Dose Levels: Soticlestat (Parts 1 and 2): 300 mg CCI Itraconazole (Part 1): 200 mg (10 mL of 20 mg/mL oral solution) Mefenamic acid (Part 2): 500 mg (2 x 250 mg strength capsules) 250 mg (1 x 250 mg strength capsule) Route of Administration: Oral

+Duration of Treatments: Part 1: DDI with Itraconazole Soticlestat: Single-dose on Day 1 Period 1 and single-dose on Day 5 Period 2 Itraconazole: QD on Days 1 to 11 Period 2 Planned Study Duration: Part 1: DDI with Itraconazole Approximately 52 days including screening period and follow-up.
+Part 2: DDI with Mefenamic acid Soticlestat: Single-dose on Day 1 Period 1 and single-dose on Day 2 Period 2 Mefenamic acid: Q6H on Days 1 to 7 Period 2 Part 2: DDI with Mefenamic acid Approximately 48 days including screening period and follow-up.
 Criteria for Inclusion: Participants must fulfill the following inclusion criteria before the first dose to be eligible for participation in the study: 1.
-Healthy, adult, male or female of non-childbearing potential (Appendix D), 18 - 55 years of age, inclusive, at screening.2.
-Male participant agrees to comply with any applicable contraceptive requirements of the protocol as detailed in Appendix D.3.
-BMI ≥ 18.0 and ≤ 32.0 kg/m2 at screening.4.
+Healthy, adult, male or female of non-childbearing potential (Appendix D), 19- 55 years of age, inclusive, at screening.2.
+Male participants agrees to comply with any applicable contraceptive requirements of the protocol as detailed in Appendix D.3.
+Body mass index (BMI) ≥ 18.0 and ≤ 32.0 kg/m2 at screening.4.
 Continuous non-smoker who has not used nicotine-containing products for at least 90 days prior to the first dosing.5.
-Medically healthy with no clinically significant medical history, physical examination, laboratory profiles, vital signs, or ECGs, as deemed by the PI or designee.• Supine BP is $\geq 90/40$ mmHg and $\leq 140/90$ mmHg at screening;• Supine PR is ≥ 45 bpm and ≤ 100 bpm at screening;• QTcF is ≤ 450 msec (males) or ≤ 470 msec (females) and ECG findings considered normal or not clinically significant by the Investigator or designee at screening;• Estimated creatinine clearance ≥ 80 mL/min at screening;• Liver function tests including alanine aminotransferase (ALT) and aspartate aminotransferase (AST) ≤ 1.5 X the upper limit of normal (ULN) at screening and check-in.6.
-Able to swallow multiple tablets/capsules.7.
+Medically healthy with no clinically significant medical history, physical examination, laboratory profiles, vital signs or ECGs, as deemed by the Investigator or designee.• Supine blood pressure is $\geq 90/40$ mmHg and $\leq 140/90$ mmHg at screening;• Supine pulse rate is ≥ 45 bpm and ≤ 100 bpm at screening;• QTcF is ≤ 450 msec (males) or ≤ 470 msec (females) and ECG findings considered normal or not clinically significant by the Investigator or designee at screening;• Estimated creatinine clearance ≥ 80 mL/min at screening;• Liver function tests including alanine aminotransferase (ALT) or aspartate aminotransferase (AST) ≤ 1.5 X the upper limit of normal (ULN) at screening and check-in.6.
+Able to swallow multiple tablets.7.
 Understands the study procedures in the informed consent form (ICF), and be willing and able to comply with the protocol.
+Criteria for Exclusion: Participants must not be enrolled in the study if they meet any of the following criteria before the first dose of study drug: 1.
+Is mentally or legally incapacitated or has significant emotional problems at the time of the screening visit or expected during the conduct of the study.2.
+History or presence of clinically significant medical or psychiatric condition or disease in the opinion of the Investigator or designee.3.
+History or presence of gastritis, gastrointestinal (GI) tract, gastric bypass surgery, or hepatic disorder or other clinical condition which, in the opinion of the Investigator or designee, may affect the absorption, distribution, metabolism, or elimination of study drugs.4.
+History or presence of any of the following, deemed clinically significant by the investigator:• epilepsy, seizure, or convulsion, tremor or related symptoms;• arrhythmias or other cardiovascular disorder;